nstrayer/nashvilleBioStats/_posts/2016-01-04-branching.md

 </div>

 5) Now merge the conflict free branch to master.
-  You can do this in either the github interface (see previous) or the command line.
+  You can do this in either the github interface (see previous) or the command line:

 {% highlight bash %}